Kyle1297/image-captioning-frontend/README.md

 - React with Typescript and Websockets
 - Redux -> state management
 - Material UI -> primary styling library
-- GitHub Actions -> frontend CI for automated testing and deployment
+- GitHub Actions -> frontend CI for automated testing and deployment to S3

 ### Backend